3liz/lizmap-documentation/source/publish/lizmap_plugin/filtered_layers_login.rst

    :align: center

 1. Choose the polygon layer used for filtering
-2. Choose the field in this layer which has Lizmap groups, separated by a comma.
+2. Choose the field in this layer which has Lizmap groups or users, separated by a comma.
+3. Choose between :guilabel:`Users` or :guilabel:`Groups` according to the content of your previous field.
-3. Add a layer to filter to this tool:
+4. Add a layer to filter to this tool:

     1. .. include:: ../../shared/add_layer.rst
     2. Choose the layer to filter